ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/iam-roles-for-service-accounts/how-does-irsa-work.md

 # How Does IRSA Work?

-Before diving into how IRSA operates, it's crucial to have a basic understanding of concepts like `OAuth 2.0`, `OIDC`, and identity providers.
+Before diving into how IRSA works, it's crucial to have a basic understanding of concepts like `OAuth 2.0`, `OIDC`, and identity providers.